Legislation Details

 Sponsor: Mayor Quinton Lucas

-RESOLUTION - Directing the City Manager to require expedited permit approval in housing construction, with priority processing for projects meeting defined affordable housing eligibility metrics and structure to waive permit fees for qualifying affordable housing projects as defined by City Code § 88-810-058; and to designate an Affordable Housing Permit Navigator to assist qualifying applicants.
+Directing the City Manager to establish expedited permit approval timelines and a fee waiver structure for qualifying affordable housing projects as defined by City Code § 88-810-058; to designate an Affordable Housing Permit Navigator to assist qualifying applicants; and to report to the public on additional housing production strategies including pre-approved housing plans, development timeline transparency, density zoning, and complementary housing stock initiatives.

 body

-WHEREAS, in November, 2017, the City Council passed unanimously Resolution No. 170825 that directed the City Manager to provide information on the overall state of housing policy at the federal, state and local levels; and in 2024, the City Council adopted Resolution No. 240997, directing the development of a Comprehensive Anti-Displacement Plan to address rising displacement risks across the City; and
+WHEREAS, In November, 2017, the City Council passed unanimously Resolution 170825 that directed the City Manager to provide information on the overall state of housing policy at the federal, state and local levels; and in 2024, the City Council adopted Resolution 240997, directing the development of a Comprehensive Anti-Displacement Plan to address rising displacement risks across the City; and

 WHEREAS, Kansas City continues to face a significant affordable housing shortage, with a substantial share of low- and moderate-income households experiencing cost burden, with an estimated shortage of 64,000 units as of October 2025; and

-WHEREAS, regulatory barriers and delays, such as delayed permitting, add unanticipated costs to housing construction with a deleterious effect on housing production, including the affordable supply; NOW, THEREFORE,
+WHEREAS, regulatory barriers and delays, such as delayed permitting, add unanticipated costs to housing construction with a deleterious effect on housing production, including the affordable supply; and

 BE IT RESOLVED BY THE COUNCIL OF KANSAS CITY:

 Section 1.
-The City Manager is hereby directed to conduct a ninety (90) day review and report back to Council staff guidance or concerns as pertains to the following proposals to expedite permitting procedures to allow construction of more housing in Kansas City, with particular focus on qualifying affordable housing projects:
+The City Manager is hereby directed to conduct a ninety (90) day review and report publicly recommendations, feasibility, and implementation barriers, including conducting stakeholder engagement, as pertains to the following proposals to expedite permitting procedures to allow construction of more housing in Kansas City, with particular focus on qualifying affordable housing projects:

 A. Expedited Permitting Deadlines as Required by Ordinance

 a.
-Within fifteen (15) days after receipt of an application permit for a qualifying affordable housing project, or within thirty (30) days for all other residential construction projects, the City shall review the application and shall request submittal of all additional information the City, by and through its different departments, is permitted by law to require.
-Within fifteen (15) days after receipt of such additional information for qualifying affordable housing projects and thirty (30) days for all other projects, the City shall review it and may request only that information needed to clarify such additional information or to answer new questions raised by or directly related to additional information.
+Within five (5) days after receipt of an application permit for a qualifying affordable housing project, or within twenty (20) days for all other residential construction projects, the City shall review the application and shall request submittal of all additional information the City, by and through its different departments, is permitted by law to require.
+Within five (5) days after receipt of such additional information for qualifying affordable housing projects and twenty (20) days for all other projects, the City shall review it and may request only that information needed to clarify such additional information or to answer new questions raised by or directly related to additional information.

 b.
 A permit shall be approved, denied, or subject to a notice of proposed agency action within thirty (30) days after receipt of the original application for a qualifying affordable housing project, or within sixty (60) days for all other residential permit applications.